Training for your body type can help you break free from your genetic predispositions.

 Psychologically, Sheldon associated ectomorphs with the cerebrotonic personality: they’re very intelligent, shy, creative, and tend to stay away from the crowd.

 Mesomorphs are naturally muscular and have broad chests, narrow waists, and a powerful posture.
-They’re seen as natural athletes, and putting even the slightest effort into getting fit yields sizable results for this body type.
+They’re seen as natural athletes, and putting even the slightest effort into getting fit yields sizeable results for this body type.

 Their temperament is considered somatotonic: they’re true go-getters, adventurous, but can be aggressive and pushy.
-They’re comfortable with taking risks, and don’t always think before they act.
+They’re comfortable with taking risks and don’t always think before they act.